 Influences: Steve Miller, Quicksilver Messenger Service, War, Big Brother and the Holding Company

-Johnny Vernazza was born in San Francisco and grew up in in Daly City, California.
-After picking up guitar in 1963, his bands Fox and Day Blindness both included Bostonian and future guitarist Gary Pihl.
+"I joined San Francisco’s Local 6 in 1963 with a note from my mom," says guitar god Johnny Vernazza.
+Born in San Francisco and raised in Daly City, California, his bands Fox and Day Blindness both included Bostonian and future guitarist Gary Pihl.